How to Write a Blog (or: What I Learned By Doing It)

 Process: reading first, writing second

-The most reliable piece of writing advice I have encountered, across academic writing, blog posts, and even podcasting, is this: producting your media is a downstream activity.
+The most reliable piece of writing advice I have encountered, across academic writing, fiction, journalism, and personal essays, is this: writing is a downstream activity.
 The quality of what comes out is almost entirely determined by the quality of what went in.
-The ratio I have settled on, only half-jokingly, is a hundred parts reading to one part writing, and I think it applies regardless of whether you are writing a PhD thesis, a podcast script, or a post about audiobooks.
+The ratio I have settled on, only half-jokingly, is a hundred parts reading to one part writing, and I think it applies regardless of whether you are writing a PhD thesis, a fantasy novel, or a post about audiobooks.

-This is not a prescription to read voraciously before every post (though also why not?).
-It is more that the instinct to sit down and write before you have genuinely absorbed enough about the subject to gather your thoughts.
-Readers can often tell when you have shallow opinions on topics.
-Opinion writing that has not been stress-tested against counterarguments, or technical writing that has not been informed by people who know more than you, tends to produce the same symptom: confident sentences that do not actually know what they are talking about, over generalize and leave a reader unsatisfied.
-Most importantly, if you are actually interested in the topic, you will naturally seek out more information before forming an opinion, so please don't write because you feel you should be writing.
-Write because you are starting a project, and are willing to learn and fortify your thoughts and opinions.
+This is not a prescription to read voraciously before every post, though that helps.
+It is more that the instinct to sit down and write before you have genuinely absorbed the subject tends to produce prose that sounds thin in ways the writer cannot identify but readers immediately feel.
+Opinion writing that has not been stress-tested against counterarguments, or technical writing that has not been informed by people who know more than you, tends to produce the same symptom: confident sentences that do not actually know what they are talking about.

 A long exposure photograph

 The harder thing to accept is that you cannot force people to read your work carefully.
 You also cannot force friends and family to be interested, and trying tends to produce the opposite of the intended effect.
 The people who matter will find the posts they find useful; the people who do not care will not, and pushing your writing at them builds resentment faster than it builds readership.
-You can be annoying on social media, you can be pushy to friends and family.
-Generally, if your writing is of interest they will read it.
+A blog written for yourself does not need a marketing strategy.
+It needs to be good enough that the people who do find it are glad they did.

 If someone accuses you of using AI to write your work, and you did not, the only real response is to keep writing in a way that proves otherwise over time.
 Trying to argue the point in the comment section is undignified and usually futile.
 One thing worth keeping in mind: the accusation of AI use has become a generic criticism, deployed the way “formulaic” used to be deployed, meaning it often says more about the reader’s expectations than the writer’s process.
-Take it as data, not as verdict, and keep writing.
-AI tends to miss *flare* and nuance, your personal tone and voice should shine through your writing.
-Blogs, after all, are personal, so are a great opportunity to write and define your own voice.
+Take it as data, not as verdict.

 A photograph from Ken Reid's personal archive